ts-korhonen/LibreHardwareMonitorAfterburnerPlugin/README.md

 >
 > This means that upon starting Afterburner, the driver is removed by Windows Defender and thus can't be used to retreive data including but not limited to motherboard sensors - the very reason I started this project.
 >
-> There's a fix in the pre-release version of LHM library and I'm working towards integrating it.
+> There's a fix in the pre-release version of LHM library, but it doesn't currently work in x86 and is thus incompatible with Afterburner.
+A solution ia under work.

 > [!CAUTION]
 > Disabling Windows Defender or any other antivirus suite to bypass the issue will put your device at risk and is not recommended!